MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxfactorycircuitinitsetcomponentid.md

 ## -description

-TBD - The AcxFactoryCircuitInitSetComponentId function is used to set the component ID during the ACX circuit factory initialization process.
+The AcxFactoryCircuitInitSetComponentId function is used to set the component ID during the ACX circuit factory initialization process.

 ## -parameters